vasyl83/tutorials/01.basics/02.router/01.router/02.iptv/docs.md

 add action=drop chain=output out-interface=ether2 packet-type=multicast
 add action=drop chain=output out-interface=ether3 packet-type=multicast
 ```
 TV should be fully operational now, even the apps.
-It woulde be prudent to fully isolate IPTV from ther rest of your network, it can easily be accomplished with VLANs and will be covered in later sections.
+It would be prudent to fully isolate IPTV from ther rest of your network, it can easily be accomplished with VLANs and will be covered in later sections.